As a dietitian and a mom, one of the most common questions I hear is: “When should I start my baby on solids?”

 - Good head and neck control, able to hold head upright and steady

-- Bringing hands and toys to their mouth
+- Bringing hands to the mouth

-- Appears interested in food, possibly by reaching for or leaning forward towards food
+- Show interest in food, possibly by reaching for or leaning forward towards food

 It’s important to consider your baby’s gestational age when deciding when to introduce solids.
 Premature babies may not be neurologically or physically ready for solids until approximately 6 months after their original due date, rather than their birth date.
 For instance, my elder son, born 2 weeks early, began solids about two weeks after turning 6 months.
 Similarly, Audrey and Avery, born 4 weeks early, started solids around 6.5 months.
 Adjusting based on gestational age allows babies to begin solids when their developmental milestones and readiness are more in line with their age-adjusted peers.

-What you can do If your baby is showing obvious signs of being ready for solids about 4-6 months?
+What you can do If your baby is showing obvious signs of being ready for solids before 6 months?

-It’s common for babies around 4 to 5 month to show interest in mealtimes such as reaching for food.
+It’s very common for babies around 4 to 5 month to show interest in mealtimes such as reaching for food.
 However, this curiosity doesn’t necessarily mean they’re ready for solids.
 In fact, it is part of their normal development to explore by putting objects in their mouths.
 Here are some ways to involve your baby in mealtimes without introducing solids:

 - Include Them at the Table: Let your baby join family meals in a booster seat or high chair.
 This gets them used to mealtime routines and sitting in their designated seat, preparing them for when it’s time to start solids.